srinikom/observability-cli/README.md

-This is fork of [Now Archived Repo](https://github.com/postmanlabs/observability-cli)
+This is a fork of a [now-archived repo.](https://github.com/postmanlabs/observability-cli)

 # Welcome! 👋